 No. Component Description 1 grounding terminal The wire used to ground the unit connects here.
 2 reset button This button must be pushed with a thin object, such as the end of a paper clip. • Press and release to reboot the device.
 Power off, hold reset then power on the device while pressing reset to recover from a firmware upgrade failure.
 Press and hold it in for more then three seconds resets the unit back to its factory default settings.
 Note: The Reset to Factory Default function resets everything but the login information (username/password) to the factory default settings.
-To reset the login information, refer to Reset All Information on page 427.
+To reset the login information, refer to Reset All Information on page 428.
 3 audio ports These mini stereo ports are for the local speakers (green) and microphone (pink).
 4 USB port Use this port for virtual media or a USB peripheral device.
 Note: 1.
 When using a USB disk plugged into this port, see USB Mode , page 254.
 This USB port does not support isochronous endpoints and can support USB peripherals that stream audio but not video.
 5 power jack The cable from the DC power adapter connects here.
 6 function switch Use this slide switch to set the unit's mode: ◆ Extension: Sets the device to use the normal TX to RX extension mode.
 RS-232 Config: The device is ready to be configured via serial commands through the RS-232 port.

 No. Component Description 7 RS-232 port This RS-232 serial port is for connecting to a serial terminal.
 8 console ports The unit's USB keyboard and USB mouse plug into these ports.
 9 LAN port The cable that connects the unit to the LAN plugs in here.
 This port is PoE enabled for KE6912 for power redundancy or cable management.
 Requires power board version B01G or later (see PoE Power Redundancy on page 77 for more details).
 10 SFP slot The Gigabit Ethernet (GbE) optical fiber cable that connects the unit to the LAN plugs in here.
+Note: The SFP slot prioritizes the LAN connection over the LAN port when the optical fiber cable is plugged in.
 11 DVI-D output The cable from the local DVI monitor plugs in here.
 12 power jack (KE6910R only) Connect a second power source for power redundancy.